WE ACCEPT

 The clinic accepts cash, Visa, Mastercard, or payment can be paid via bank transfer.

-We do recommend that all patients are in good financial standing before undergoing elective cosmetic surgery.
+We do recommend that all patients are in good financial standing before undergoing elective cosmetic procedures.

 Payment Policy